 - contains phytonutrients (a natural compound found in plant foods that are beneficial for our health: these nutrients give fruit and veg their wildly intense color as well as an enormous nutritional value: healthier organs, detoxification, stronger immune system.
 Apart from avocado, other foods rich in phytonutrients are kale, spinach, blueberries.)

-- contains beta-sitosterol (a substance in plants that helps lower cholesterol levels, reduces risk of heart disease amongst others)
+- contains beta-sitosterol (a substance in plants that helps lower cholesterol levels, reduces the risk of heart disease amongst others)

 Avocado health benefits